violet-devsec/win-shellcode-dev/README.md

     4. Load in all of our sections\
     5. Process DLL image's import table\
     6. Process all of DLL image's relocations\
-    7. Call the DLL entry point
+    7. Call the DLL entry point\

+These steps are followed from https://github.com/stephenfewer/ReflectiveDLLInjection

 ### Steps to try:
 - [Compiling target.dll](#CompilingDll)